abheeshta-17/Simplest-Calculator/README.md

 ﻿# Simplest-Calculator

-a very simple calculator made html, css and basics of js my first hard coded frontend website
+a very simple calculator made using html, css and basics of js

+my first hard coded frontend website